navy secf

 The training is rigorous and the career opportunities are equally impressive.”

-The active-duty obligation for SECF volunteers is 60 months (five years).
+The active-duty obligation for SECF volunteers is 72 months (six years).

-Applicants enlist only for four years but concurrently execute an agreement that extends their obligation for an additional year.
+Applicants enlist only for four years but concurrently execute an agreement that extends their obligation for an additional two years.

 Related ArticleNavy Jobs List: A List Of All 71 Ratings In The Navy